GaussAGCEO/xhrJSON/README.md

 # xhrJSON
-An API for simplifying XHR without JQuery
+**xhrJSON** is an API for simplifying XML-HTTP-Requests whithout the need of a heavy librarie like JQuery.

 ___
 ### Syntax